radsi/hand-ware/README.md

 ---

+# Setup

+To setup this project you can clone this repository and open it with godot.
+Or you can download the build from releases and play it directly

+---

 ## Theme Selection
 I chose the Indie Game theme because I wanted to make an easily accessible game, without the need for downloads, and playable from the web; simple but creative.